Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_aruba_snmp_issue.md

-If the script appears to run but the discovery is still failing (after potentially two runs of the script), then either the initial indications of the discovery problem were mis-interpreted or the Aruba switches didn't properly respond to the corrective action.
+If the script appears to run but the discovery is still failing (after potentially two runs of the script), then either the initial indications of the discovery problem were mis-interpreted or the Aruba switches did not properly respond to the corrective action.

 To test the former, re-run the script with maximum debugging output enabled: